AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/guided-landing-pages/create-a-guided-landing-page.md

 ## Create a Guided Landing Page in a Program {#create-a-guided-landing-page-in-a-program}

-Guided landing pages can be created as local assets of a program or in the Design Studio to be used globally.
+Guided landing pages can be created as local assets of a program or in the [!UICONTROL Design Studio] to be used globally.

-1. Go to **Marketing Activities**.
+1. Go to **[!UICONTROL Marketing Activities]**.

    ![](assets/one-1.png)